dnnaaa/Data-Internship-Home-Assignment/README.md

    ```
    This will launch Airflow Webserver on `http://localhost:8080`.

-2. **Volumes**: The volumes in `docker-compose.yml` map local directories to the Airflow container, ensuring your local files and logs are synced.
+2. **Volumes**: The volumes in `docker-compose.yml` map local directories to the Airflow container, ensuring local files and logs are synced.
 Here are the volume mappings:
    - `./dags:/opt/airflow/dags`: Local `dags` directory to store DAG scripts.
    - `./logs:/opt/airflow/logs`: Local `logs` directory for Airflow's logs.
    - `./plugins:/opt/airflow/plugins`: Local `plugins` directory for custom Airflow plugins.